fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

   are based on an internationally accepted standard, <b>EMV</b>, shows the importance of standards</i></td></tr></table>

-## On-line payments - No standards
+## On-line payments - No (generally accepted) standards
 However, in the on-line world things are more complicated because merchants are facing a multitude of payment options that also build on quite different platforms.
-Although using mobile banking applications for payments is very popular in some countries, _these systems are still only working on a national level_.
+Although mobile banking and "wallet" applications are very popular in some countries, _these systems are still only working on a national level_.
 While Apple & Google Pay are not limited to national borders they 1) are not interoperable 2) only support card networks.
 ## FIDO to rescue?